MicrosoftDocs/power-platform/power-platform/guidance/coe/power-bi-govern.md

 - Connector name and connector tier
 - Is the app orphaned (the app owner has left the organization)

-In addition, you can sort the output data by the total number of users the app is shared with, unique users that have launched the app, last launched date, archive score, environment name, and app owner.
+In addition, you can sort the output data by the total number of users the app is shared with, unique users who have launched the app, last launched date, archive score, environment name, and app owner.

 Some typical assessments an admin might perform are described in the following sections.